Taut foliations, left-orders, and pseudo-Anosov mapping tori

-We wish to perform a similar gluing on the leaf space $L$.
+\end{subsection} \begin{subsection}{Gluing branches in $L$} We wish to perform a similar gluing on the leaf space $L$.
 The leaf space should be thought of as a kind of tree, but possibly with a dense set of branching points.\plabel{fix:18} There are two new features in this case.
 First, there may be branching in both the upward and downward directions.
 Second, we must do this gluing in a $\pi_1$-equivariant way so that the action of $\pi_1$ will descend to the quotient $L/\fequiv$.
 The gluings we performed in the case of the binary tree are equivariant with respect to the semigroup of isometric self-maps of the binary tree which preserve the left and right children at each node.
 More care will be required in $L$ since the stabilizer of a branch point may be nontrivial.

 Let $b_i$ be a generator for $\Stab(B_i^\pm)$.
 Let $a_i$ be the smallest positive integer such that $b_i^{a_i}$ stabilizes $B_i$ pointwise.
 In other words, $a_i$ is the integer such that $b_i^{a_i}$ is freely homotopic to the essential loop in a wall of $\guts$.
-We fix the orientation of $b_i$ by asking that the pushoff of $b_i^{a_i}$ to the outside of $\guts$ has positive intersection number with $\Sigma$.
-With this choice, the holonomy of $\F$ on the outside of $\guts$ along a curve freely homotopic to $b_i^{a_i}$ is always repelling. \plabel{fix:20}
+We fix the orientation of $b_i$ by asking that the pushoff of $b_i^{a_i}$ to the outside of $\guts$ has negative intersection number with $\Sigma$.
+With this choice, the holonomy of $\F$ on the outside of $\guts$ along a curve freely homotopic to $b_i^{a_i}$ is always attracting.\plabel{fix2:14} This implies that the action of ${b_i}^{a_i}$ on the leaf space is locally expanding. \plabel{fix:20}